whistlegraph/aesthetic-computer/README.txt

     - [] Poem will implement TextInput, but not the prompt system.

 *** Polishing ***
-  - [] Optimize the the site's initial load...
+  - [] Optimize the site's initial load...
     - [] Change the starter noise function if the starting piece is botce.
     - [] Don't load the auth0 library until after we booted.